As of: 29th June 2024

 Bilateral Relations between Switzerland and the EU

 Switzerland has a dense network of bilateral agreements with the EU.
-By updating five existing agreements with two new internal market agreements and based on cooperation in research, education, and health, the Swiss-EU relationship is to be further developed and stabilized.
-However, the EU has linked this further development of the network of agreements to a clarification of the institutional framework.
-The package approach is now to be used for this purpose.
-Instead of regulating institutional issues as a whole in a horizontal agreement, these issues are now to be resolved individually in each agreement on a sector-specific basis.
-SwissHoldings welcomes the Federal Council’s efforts, based on a new package of agreements with the EU (“Bilaterals III”), to put existing relations on a solid and lasting footing.
-At the same time, the association believes it is important to work towards an even better understanding of the longer-term effects of the dynamic adoption of legislation on Switzerland as a business location before concluding an agreement with the EU.
+By updating five existing agreements with two new internal market agreements and strengthening cooperation in research, education, and health, the Swiss-EU relationship is to be further developed and stabilized.
+However, the EU has conditioned this further development of the network of agreements on the clarification of the institutional framework.
+A package approach is now being used for this purpose.
+Rather than addressing institutional issues in a single horizontal agreement, these issues will be resolved individually in each agreement on a sector-specific basis.
+SwissHoldings welcomes the Federal Council’s efforts, based on a new package of agreements with the EU (“Bilaterals III”), to place existing relations on a solid and lasting foundation.
+At the same time, the association emphasizes the importance of gaining a deeper understanding of the longer-term effects of the dynamic adoption of EU legislation on Switzerland as a business location before concluding a treaty with the EU.

 Position